where the jails are made of tin & you can bust right out just as soon as they put you in.

 It’s a place where the “the breasts they grow on trees” as a buxom young woman with long blond tresses almost bursts out of her midriff-bearing gingham blouse as she harvests sandwiches; a place where “Folks don’t hunt you ’cause you got the juice,” and “there’s a train of ladies comin’ with a nice caboose” as two women in hot pants push a handcar past Rucker; a place where “no one tells you to behave” as “you’re wildest fantasies come true, Dallas cheerleaders give you shaves” as the Americana imagery (lassos, barber poles, hula-hoops, yellow brick roads, swings, a large chicken, french fries, handlebar mustaches, and lots of scantily-clad, costumed young women) proliferate; it’s a place where “you can veg all day” and “there’s a king who wants you to have it your way” (that would be the Burger King and his corporation’s slogan).

-What it is most of all in this version is downright pornographic.
+What the song becomes most of all in this version is downright pornographic.
 It’s a reminder, or better said a tease, that fast food’s pleasure is to be found in its capacity to deliver abjectness to the main stem.
 Go ahead, soil yourself, sad Darius Rucker proposes, his pop stardom on the wane to celebrity b-list level if even that by 2005.
 We’re all garbage.
 You are what you eat, so treat yourself, and others, as such.
 After all, you’ll never really be a king.
-That’s the guy putting money in the bank as he sells you this degredation of edibility compressed between two buns.
-Royalty you are not, and sink your teeth into it.
+That’s the guy putting money in the bank as he sells you this degradation of edibility compressed between two buns.
+Royalty you are not, and sink your teeth into it while it lasts.